 - Can't go back to look at recent notifications.

 - Can't go back to look at recent runs (on the watch).

 The Forerunner 35 is definitely a competitor for the Fitbit Surge.
 Officially priced (as I write this) at $199, it can be found for about $170 (new).
 The Forerunner 35 lacks some of the features of the Surge, but also brings some additional features that make it stand out.

 While Fitbit grew up making activity trackers, Garmin grew up making GPS devices.
 Garmin has been making GPS devices for runners for a lot longer than Fitbit has, and that shows in the Forerunner.
 For example, the Forerunner 35 lets you customize the screens you see during your activity with any of roughly a dozen different stats.
 Things like distance, pace, average pace, time, etc. The Forerunner does a better job managing things like interval workouts - largely due to the fact that it has a better interface in run-mode that provides more information than the Surge does.
-It is also a smaller device than the surge, and was therefore more comfortable to wear.
+You can even let the watch run your workout for you, as described here (although on the Forerunner 35 you need to set it up on the watch instead of the app).
+The Forerunner 35 is also a smaller device than the surge, and was therefore more comfortable to wear.